Conformal cyclic cosmology: Empirical tests

-In a paper published on August 6, 2018, authors Daniel An, Krzysztof Antoni Meissner, Pawel Nurowski, and Penrose presented a continued analysis of the CMB data as it seemed to them that “…anomalous points provide an important new input to cosmology, irrespective of the validity of CCC.”
+In a 2018 paper authors Daniel An, Krzysztof Antoni Meissner, Paweł Nurowski, and Penrose presented a continued analysis of the CMB data as it seemed to them that “anomalous points provide an important new input to cosmology, irrespective of the validity of CCC.”
 They also suggested that those anomalies could be "Hawking points", remnant signals from the "Hawking evaporation of supermassive black holes in the aeon prior to ours".
 The original version of their paper claimed that a B-mode location found by the BICEP2 team was located at one of these Hawking points; this claim was removed in a later update.
 A 2020 analysis found that the ostensibly anomalous "Hawking points" were actually consistent with the standard inflationary picture once the look-elsewhere effect is taken into account, therefore arguing that they could not be used as evidence for CCC.

-In 2022, another group published a preprint on CMB anomalies, consisting of a single or a few bright pixels, erroneously lead to regions with many low-variance circles when applying the search criteria used in previous works.
-After removing the anomalies from the data, the authors claim no statistically significant low-variance circles results.
+Anomalies due to a few bright or dark pixels may alter the conclusions of analysis of the CMB data.
+Statistical re-analysis of the Planck and WMAP CMB data in 2024 found no low-variance circles.
 Concerning Hawking points, they also state no statistically significant evidence when using a Gaussian temperature amplitude model over 1 degree opening angle and after accounting for CMB anomalies.
-The group comments that CMB anomalies themselves might be remnants of Hawking points is not supported by low-variance and/or high-temperature circles around them.
-Most important, the authors say that the absence of such distinct features in the CMB does not disprove CCC because if the density of such circles and Hawking points is large, then an interference speckle pattern in the CMB might arise instead.
-They also note that the statistical distribution of the data is non-Gaussian, indicating there is underlying information yet to be fully described.
+The absence of such distinct features in the CMB does not disprove CCC.

 CCC and the Fermi paradox

-In 2015, Gurzadyan and Penrose also discussed the Fermi paradox, the apparent contradiction between the lack of evidence but high probability estimates for the existence of extraterrestrial civilizations.
+In 2015 Gurzadyan and Penrose also discussed the Fermi paradox, the apparent contradiction between the lack of evidence but high probability estimates for the existence of extraterrestrial civilizations.
 Within conformal cyclic cosmology, the cosmic microwave background provides the possibility of information transfer from one aeon to another, including of intelligent signals within the information panspermia concept.